VoronDesign/VoronUsers/printer_mods/theFPVgeek/v0-zbelt-mod/README.md

 Voron V0 Z Belt mod using a M4 extruder as base.
 Designed to take advantage of the 4:1 gearing to prevent the belted Z / bed from dropping when motors are powered off.

 <b>NOTE:</b>  This is a beta release.
-Still testing and some minor design changes may occurs.
+Still testing and some minor design changes may occur.

 <b>Design Goals and Notables</b>
 1. Created to be a drop in replacement of the V0 leadscrew with a minimum amount of disassembly